TAbdiukov/CISSP-mnemonics/README.md

 * **In**herent – **In**itial risk **in**put before treatment
 * **Re**sidual – **Re**maining risk **residing** after treatment

-## Qualitative & quatitative risk analysis
+## Qualitative & quantitative risk analysis

-(no memory device here, more of an explanation)
+*(No memory device here, more of an explanation)*

-* Qualitative – based on guestimates, inference and basic algoriths e.g. FAIR method (probability / impact) or ALE CAUSES AROSLE.
+* Qualitative – based on guestimates, inference and basic algorithms e.g., FAIR method (probability / impact) or ALE CAUSES AROSLE.
 Best for hard-to-quantify intangible assets.

 * Quantitative – **better**, based on experience and statistics